jqhoogland/remark-tangle/README.md

 ## Notation

-The format is based on the syntax for links and images, so it's backwards compatible with normal markdown (if you can ignore broken links).
+The format is based on the syntax for links and images, so it's backwards compatible with normal Markdown (if you can ignore broken links).
 GitHub renders the above as follows:

 > When you eat [3 cookies](cookies=[0..100]), you consume **[150 calories](calories=50*cookies)**.
 That's [7.5%](daily_percent=calories/2000) of your recommended daily calories.